How to Take Dark Frames for Astrophotography

 The DeepSkyStacker help section states that using a minimum of 20 frames is ideal, and using 50 – 100 will create nearly noise-free master dark frames.

 If you have the time, take 20+ dark frames, it’s a good idea.
 Just aim to use at least 15 as a minimum.
 These days, no matter which camera I am using, I capture 15 dark frames for each and every project.

 If your astrophotography image includes data shot over several nights, you’ll need to make sure you use matching darks for each data set.
 If the imaging conditions and camera settings have not changed, you may be able to utilize an old set of darks.

 To see the EXIF data in your images containing useful information, such as temperature and exposure length, you can use a software tool like Adobe Bridge to evaluate this information.
 There are also many free options available to view the EXIF data in your photos.

 Experienced amateur astrophotographers will often build a library of dark frames.
 This involves capturing dark frames at various ISO’s and temperatures so that you have an archive of darks to use for future projects.

-Dark frame subtraction is a useful technique you can use to minimize the noise in your long exposure images.
-The fixed-pattern noise created from your camera sensor is isolated, and removed from your final astro image.
+Dark frame subtraction is a useful technique you can use to minimize the noise in your long-exposure images.
+The fixed-pattern noise created by your camera sensor is isolated and removed from your final astro image.

-By subtracting an average of dark frames from your data set, you can create high quality images that are much easier to process.
-I hope that you have learned how to create successful dark frames that you will advance your progress in DSLR astrophotography.
+By subtracting an average of dark frames from your data set, you can create high-quality images that are much easier to process.
+I hope that you have learned how to create successful dark frames and that you will advance your progress in DSLR astrophotography.